kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 Sometimes, a node requires to be put on maintenance and it includes workloads on it, either containers or, in KubeVirt's case, VM's.

-It is possible to use **selectors** to, for example, move all the virtual machines to another node via `kubectl drain <nodename>`, for example, evicting all KubeVirt VM's from a node can be done via:
+It is possible to use **selectors**, for example, move all the virtual machines to another node via `kubectl drain <nodename>`, for example, evicting all KubeVirt VM's from a node can be done via:

 ```sh
 kubectl drain <node name> --delete-local-data --ignore-daemonsets=true --force --pod-selector=kubevirt.io=virt-launcher